Court annuls EU-Morocco deals over Western Sahara policies

 But the Luxembourg-based European Court of Justice said Western Sahara isn’t part of Morocco, so its waters aren’t part of the EU-Morocco agreement.
 In 2018, the court said including those waters would contravene “certain rules of general international law” such as the right to self-determination.

-The latest ruling could especially raise fresh concerns in Spain, the main beneficiary of the fisheries agreement.
+Morocco and Spain are the countries most affected by the ruling.
+On the fishing agreement alone, Morocco is set to lose about 52 million euros annually, for four years, in exchange for allowing 128 vessels from 11 European countries fishing in the waters off the western African coast.
+Ninety-two of those vessels are Spanish.

-Amid a diplomatic dispute between Spain and Morocco in May, more than 8,000 migrants entered the city of Ceuta, a Spanish enclave in North Africa.
+The ruling came as the governments of Spain and Morocco have picked up contacts to try to solve the diplomatic crisis that led to the sudden arrival of some 10,000 migrants, including unaccompanied children, at the city of Ceuta, a Spanish enclave in North Africa.

-The humanitarian crisis started as Morocco and Spain argued over Madrid’s decision to provide COVID-19 care to a prominent Sahrawi leader fighting for the independence of Western Sahara.
+The humanitarian crisis started as Morocco and Spain argued over Madrid’s decision to provide COVID-19 care to Brahim Ghali, the leader of the Western Sahara pro-independence front, which angered authorities in Rabat.

-While blaming Spain for hospitalizing the leader of the Polisario Front, Moroccan authorities denied that they encouraged people to try to enter Ceuta without authorization.
+Moroccan authorities, meanwhile, denied that they encouraged people to try to enter Ceuta without authorization.

+Lorne Cook in Brussels, Aritz Parra in Madrid and Tarik El-Barakah in Rabat contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.